 Research computing courses

-We offer training on a wide range of topics related to scientific programming, high-performance computing, data analysis, and visualization.
-These courses can take any form, from one hour to multiple days, and can be conducted online or in person.
+We offer training on a broad range of topics in scientific programming, high-performance computing, data analysis, and visualization.
+Our courses are flexible in both format and length, ranging from one-hour sessions to multi-day workshops, and can be delivered either online or in person.

-We hold regular workshops throughout the year, including summer schools from May to August and winter schools from November to March.
+We run regular workshops throughout the year, including summer schools from May to August and winter schools from November to March.
 These workshops are traditionally hosted by universities located in southwest British Columbia (Vancouver or Victoria) and east of the Rockies (Alberta, Saskatchewan, or Manitoba).
-Additionally, some schools are taught online.
+Additionally, some schools are also offered online.

 In addition to our regular events, we offer on-demand workshops and customized training.

-If you would like to host a workshop, please let us know at training at westdri dot ca. We design the workshop, coordinate the preparations, advertise the event, and provide the instruction.
-For in-person training, we expect the host to provide an auditorium or classroom space and help with advertising the session locally.
-For workshops in partner institutions, we also expect the host to allow any member of the research community to attend the sessions (i.e. this may include researchers from outside your institution).
+If you would like to host a workshop, please contact us at training at westdri dot ca. We handle the workshop design, coordinate the preparations, promote the event, and deliver the instruction.
+For in-person training, we ask the host to provide a suitable classroom or auditorium and assist with local advertising.
+For workshops at partner institutions, we also ask that attendance be open to the broader research community, including participants from outside your institution.

 If you are seeking training for your team, or prefer to run a small, invite-only session for a select audience, please contact us at training at westdri dot ca to discuss.